ica4c/restcord/docs/_docs/Guild/Modify Guild Member.md

 ## Description

 Modify attributes of a guild member.
 Fires a Guild Member Update Gateway event.
+If the channel_id is set to null, this will force the target user to be disconnected from voice.

 ## Parameters